NiklasFreymuth/ASMR/README.md

 ## Source

-The `src` folder contains the source code of this project.
+The `src` folder contains the source code for the algorithms.
 It is organized into the following subfolders:

 ### Algorithms
 This folder includes all the iterative training algorithms, that are used by [cw2](https://www.github.com/ALRhub/cw2).
 The `rl` directory implements common Reinforcement Learning algorithms, such as `PPO` and `DQN`.

-### Environments
-The environments include a `Mesh Refinement` and a `Sweep Mesh Refinement` environment.
-Both deal with geometric graphs of varying size that represent meshes over a fixed boundary and are used for the finite element method.

-### Modules
-Building blocks for the Message Passing Network architecture.

 ### Recording